justkidding-config/website/static/docs/quick-start.md

 A few things to note:

-- The produce YAML file has its keys sorted. `jk` ensures deterministic output given the same input.
+- The produced YAML file has its keys sorted. `jk` ensures deterministic output given the same input.
 - The `developers` directory did not exist beforehand, `jk` creates directories when needed.